Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP): Physics Applications

 The image-like nature of LArTPC raw data, the success of AI/ML methods in offline reconstruction and analysis, and stringent resource constraints on space, power, and cooling in detector environments like DUNE’s motivate exploration of AI/ML closer to the detector, both in heterogeneous computing and “at the edge” in readout electronics.
 Improvements in anomaly detection, data forecasting, and decision agents could significantly improve the performance of LArTPCs with better monitoring and more stable and efficient operation.
 Data reduction through intelligent compression, filtering, and selection could benefit from AI/ML techniques to enhance the physics reach of current and future LArTPCs.
-We highlight some specific examples of thrusts under active research and development in the following subsection (from 3.3.2 to 3.3.7).
+Some specific examples of active research and development are given below.